rsksmart/devportal-1.0/tutorials/workshop-js-testing.md

 and if there were any errors thrown.
-This time we have verification not only that our implementation has been executed, but also that it is correct
+This time we have verification not only that our implementation has been executed, but also that it is **correct**, at least according to how we have written our tests.
-(at least according to how we have written our tests).
+This is a **true positive**. - a correct implementation with a correct specification.

 ## Going further